Employer of Record Risks in India: Execution Gaps to Watch For

 Support requests are routed through portals, not people.

-Global EOR platforms centralize support through dashboards and ticket queues.
+Another common challenge of using a global EOR is that they often centralize support through dashboards and ticket queues.
 That works well for routine payroll corrections or re‑downloading payslips, but not for the time‑sensitive steps between offer and Day 1.

 Examples: